---

 vercel deploy

-Visit the preview URL to confirm both layouts render correctly.
-If you've set up the Flags Explorer, you can toggle the flag in the toolbar.
+Visit the preview URL after each change to confirm both layouts render correctly.
+If you've set up the [Flags Explorer](/docs/flags/flags-explorer), you can still use it for local overrides.

 vercel deploy --prod